The Probability Bound and the Resource Exhaustion Argument

 The larger the sampling base, the more nearly will results tend to match the predictions of probability theory.
-Therefore, the large expanse of time in evolution tells us that we can very confidently expect standard probability assumptions to hold true—not that we can disregard them.
-Because the total event process of evolution of all life forms on earth is very large, we can safely make the assumption of a probability outcome near the standard expectation predicted by probability theory.
+Therefore, the large expanse of time in evolution tells us that we can very confidently expect standard probability assumptions to hold true, not that we can disregard them.
+The total physical event process of evolution of all life forms on earth, being very large, tells us the same thing.
+We can safely make the assumption of a probability outcome near the standard expectation predicted by probability theory.

-Given our estimate above of the probability of accidental evolution half of the available alternatives equals 5 X 106,545,300.
-There are only 10150 physical events available in the history of our universe (and those are extremely small events), so obviously evolution won’t be able to try half the alternatives.
+Given our estimate in Table 1 of the probability of accidental evolution, half of the available alternatives equals 5 X 106,545,300.
+There are only 10150 physical events available in the history of our universe (and those are extremely small events), so obviously evolution won’t be able to try anything near half the alternatives.
 In fact, the time and physical resources of our universe would be exhausted before trying even a trillionth of a trillionth of a trillionth…(continued to 500,000 occurrences of “trillionth”) of the alternatives!

-We have seen that the number of alternatives involved in random chance-based evolution are so large that one needn’t proceed further to see that the universe doesn’t have sufficient resources to get the job done via the neo-Darwinian process.
-Obviously, our universe cannot afford to deal out half the cards in the game of random chance-based evolution.
+The number of alternatives involved in random chance-based evolution are so large that one needn’t proceed further to see that the universe doesn’t have sufficient resources to get the job done via the accidental neo-Darwinian process.
+Our universe cannot afford to deal out half the cards in the game of random chance-based evolution.
 It can’t even get close.
 Therefore, science is not entitled to affirm accidental evolution as more likely than a non-accidental process.

 While this mathematical proof of resource exhaustion fully defeats the credibility of the theory of accidental evolution, it is easy to get lost in the abstractions of enormous numbers.
 In an attempt to make the point somewhat more concrete, I will now attempt to propose my own common sense application of the resource exhaustion-probability concept.